top of page

 “Jesus raised her, and she began to serve.”
 “Raised” and “serve”.
 Raised to serve.

 We heard last week that in the synagogue Jesus raised up a man with an unclean spirit.
 This was a man who suffered from intrusive thoughts, whose voice and body were not his own, who needed to be given his life back.
 Jesus gave him his life back.
-He lifted him up.
 He raised him to new life.
 In last week’s gospel though, we never got to see the man’s response – Mark focused instead on the amazement of the crowd.
-But in today’s gospel we get another resurrection, and this time we do get to see the response.
+But in today’s gospel we get another resurrection, and this time we get to see the response.

 Jesus came to raise us up.
 To give us new life.
 Jesus proclaimed a new way of being, a new way of living, a new kingdom, the kingdom of God he called it, in which people are raised to new life.
 Over and over again.
 As many times as it takes.